-Dose and dose-averaged LET accuracy for light ion PBS in materials substantially different to water.
+Dose-averaged LET accuracy for light ion PBS in materials substantially different to water.
 The analytical dose engine used for light ion dose calculation in RayStation has known limitations in the description of nuclear interactions for materials substantially different to water, for example bone and lung tissue.
-If the beam traverses through materials heavier than water, RayStation will underestimate the dose and dose-averaged LET, whereas it will overestimate the dose and dose-averaged LET for materials lighter than water.
-In most clinical cases, where a beam passes through different kinds of materials, these effects will cancel out each other and the deviation is small, typically below 1%.
-However, if the beam traverses a significant distance through such material the effect may become more significant, reaching up to 10% for a solid bone phantom.
-In such cases the accuracy of both the dose and the dose-averaged LET calculation will be affected.
+If the beam traverses through materials heavier than water, RayStation will underestimate the dose-averaged LET, whereas it will overestimate it for materials lighter than water.
+In most clinical cases, where a beam passes through different kinds of materials, these effects will cancel out and the deviation is small, typically below 1%.
+However, if the beam traverses a significant distance through such material the effect may become more significant.
+In such cases the accuracy of the dose-averaged LET calculation will be affected.
 The user is encouraged to be extra careful when a beam traverses a significant distance through materials substantially different to water.

 Clinical practices related to RBE models.
 The user is expected to be well informed of the relevant clinical practices that relate to the models for predicting relative biological effectiveness (RBE) and to closely follow published literature on the subject.
 This includes awareness of the uncertainties involved and the difficulty in directly measuring RBE-weighted dose.
-(261621)
+[261621]